Plant DetailShow Menu

 Description

-The scientific name Malus sylvestris means "forest apple".
-This deciduous tree is typically found growing in the wild in woods containing oak and is a food source for many undomesticated animals.
+The Common Crabapple is a flowering, deciduous tree typically found growing in its native Europe and Turkey in woods containing oak.
+At maturity, it can reach a height of 32 feet.
+It is a food source for many undomesticated animals.
 It can grow individually or in a small group along forest edges, thickets hedgerows, and roadsides as well as in a variety of soils, including clay.
-It prefers a sunny location but will grow in partial shade.
-However, a sunny location with moist soil will provide the most fruits.
+The genus name is Latin for apple.
+The species name means of the forest.

 The Clemson Cooperative Extension Home and Garden Information Center has a factsheet on common apple and crab apple diseases and other plant problems.